r99space99yt/Apolotus/README.md

 # Apolotus
 A mod add New Solar System! and many blocks

-by Tweu And Collaborator: Lucas Limit (microprocessordustry DC)
+by Tweu (Tinnphat Dc) And Collaborator: Lucas Limit (microprocessordustry Dc)

 # THIS MOD ONLY PLAYABLE ON V8